 Regional Case Loads: you can view BC’s COVID-19 pandemic page here (link) including CSV files for data export, and you can also see the graphical dashboard here (link) for regional information.
 The dashboard reflects the real-time numbers of all individuals reported, hospitalized, and recovered.

-Provincial COVID-19 Plan: this page contains details on BC’s broader response including social planning, financial assistance, and reopening the economy.
+Provincial COVID-19 Plan: the BC Response Plan page (link) contains details on BC’s broader response including social planning, financial assistance, and reopening the economy.

 Canadian Pandemic Prepping and Resources

 As a global emergency, COVID-19 will continue to cause national and international supply chain shocks.
 It’s time to get ready for more product shortages, rationing, and price fluctuations.
 PPE and other mission-critical items might be unavailable through your regular channels for an extended period of time, ranging from a few weeks to a few years.
 Major disruptions due to infection controls and public health orders will continue to affect all areas of our communities and lifestyles.
 The time to make an emergency plan is now.
 Only by planning ahead of the curve can we more effectively flatten the curve.

 1. Financial Health: your top priority should be assuring income stability.
 If your job is not yet at risk, speak with your employer and find out what their contingency plans would be if work-from-home or other disruptive measures are required at a later date.
 Make sure you obtain the necessary tools and resources as soon as possible so you have the capacity to meet those guidelines.
 The worst time to shop for anything is after the ROE slip drops.
 Get yourself on solid ground ahead of time.